Last updated: 12 October 2021

 Read the instructions and follow the steps on the webpage.

-When you click ‘Create Share Code’, a share code will be generated for you – make a note of this, it will be valid for 30 days.
+When you click ‘Create Share Code’, a share code will be generated for you – make a note of this 9-digit code, it will be valid for 30 days.

 Fees and finance

-If you are an EU/EEA student beginning your programme in the academic year 2020/21, you will pay the same tuition fees as UK students (known as ‘home fee’ status) for the full duration of your course and you will be able to access a tuition fee loan.
-This will be the case whether your course begins at any time in the 20/21 academic year (including January 2021 and May 2021 intakes).
+If you are an EU/EEA student beginning your programme after September 2021 and you have Settled status through the EU Settlement Scheme, you will pay the same tuition fees as UK students (known as ‘home fee’ status) and will be able to access a tuition fee loan.

 Scholarships, bursaries and other discounts might be available to you and you should contact us for further information about this.